“Happiness is letting go of what you think your life is supposed to look like, and celebrating it for everything that it is” – Mandy Hale

 Acknowledge The Loss

-If we have any hope of being truly happy in our chronic illness life, we need to acknowledge all of the above, plus many more emotional and physical hurdles unique to our own situation.
+I truly believe we can hold onto the hope of being happy in our chronic illness life, if we first acknowledge all of the above, plus many more emotional and physical hurdles unique to our own situation.

 It’s really ok to feel happy, even in the midst of pain and illness.